 About the Summer Scholars Program

 In partnership with the Center for Diversity and Health Equity, the Office for Teaching, Education and Research is excited to offer our Underrepresented Minority Students in Research Summer Internship Program.

 The goal of the program is to provide undergraduate students with a background that is historically underrepresented in the biomedical and health sciences an opportunity to engage in basic, clinical and/or translational research projects during the summer at Seattle Children’s Research Institute under the mentorship of experienced researchers and principal investigators.

 Students will learn to use lab equipment (as applicable), meet with mentors and gain valuable research experience.
-Students will also attend career and professional training sessions on topics such as writing abstracts, personal statements, résumé writing, cultivating interview skills, crafting an effective LinkedIn profile and more.
-The purpose of the internship is to provide exposure to biomedical and/or public health research and to engage students to consider careers in science, medicine and public health, and enhance the research capabilities of underrepresented minority students in research.
+Students will also attend career and professional training sessions on topics such as writing abstracts, résumé writing, cultivating interview skills, crafting an effective LinkedIn profile and more.

 The program will culminate with each intern publishing an abstract of their research project in the internship's Program Report, and present a poster of their summer research at an online poster presentation session held at the end of the summer program.

 Interns will receive $17 an hour at 40 hours per week.
 Up to 30 hours per week will be dedicated toward research.
 The remaining 10 hours per week will be dedicated to the professional and academic development of the student, including time to write and edit their research abstract and attend career and professional development sessions.
 Interns will also receive an ORCA card and a lunch stipend ($750).
 The program will last up to 10 weeks.
 Some interns may be eligible for travel and lodging assistance, if needed.